TeamGloomy/TeamGloomy.github.io/pages/mydoc/mydoc_mks_sgen_l_2_connected_wifi.md

 Use a nodemcu ESP8266 with USB programming as it already 5v tolerant and it allows for updating via USB.

+{% include tip.html content="If you would prefer a premade adapter to enable WiFi, TeamGloomy have created a plugin WiFi adapter board for the MKS SGen L v1.0.
+It can be purchased on tindie [here](https://www.tindie.com/products/pcr/reprapfirmware-wifi-adapterboard-for-mks-sgen-l/) " %}

 ### BOM

 * 1 x nodemcu ESP8266 or Wemos D1 mini